This video is only accessible to conference ticket holders.

 •

-AI is viewed as a design material with specific strengths and weaknesses.
+AI can be treated as a design material with unique strengths and weaknesses rather than just a productivity tool.

 -